 When I asked him, "What does ‘representation’ mean to you?"
 Taslim responds without hesitation, "For me, it's very simple because it's based on my story and experiences.
 It's why I wanted to become an actor.
 When I was a kid, my family and I went to the cinema about twice a week.
 I remember seeing Bruce Lee movies or even the 21 Jump Street series.
 In 21 Jump Street, I saw Dustin Nguyen, and he looked like me."

 Taslim not only saw another Southeast Asian on screen, but also saw himself in the spotlight.
 This expanded his notion of what was possible.
 "When I saw Dustin, I wanted to be an actor.
 I want to show all Asians, especially Southeast Asians, and more specifically Indonesians that they could be actors."

 "When we don't see ourselves represented.
 We think that maybe we're not good enough; maybe they didn't choose us because we're unskilled; maybe we don't deserve to be in the spotlight.
 When you see someone that looks like you, you feel like you belong - you're a part of the club, a part of the party.
 I want to continue that and be an inspiration to the younger generation."

 There is no doubt that Taslim will be an inspiration for the next generation.
 He will continue to open doors for others who will continue to open doors.
 It's only fitting that Taslim ends our conversation by reframing what representation in Hollywood is.

 "Hollywood is not just Hollywood.
 Hollywood belongs to the world.
 Hollywood is about telling a story, no matter who we are."

-Mortal Kombat is currently out in theaters and available to stream on HBO Max.
+Mortal Kombat is currently available to stream on HBO Max.